By Funmilayo Adeyemi/Rachael Abujah

-Aziz said this when he visited the Managing Director of the News Agency of Nigeria (NAN) in Abuja on Friday.
+Boroh made this call at the News Agency of Nigeria (NAN) Forum held in Abuja on Sunday.

 He said that the states should also ensure an enabling environment for the business of the youths to thrive.

 According to him, the Federal Government’s Presidential Amnesty Programme would be more successful with the support of the states.

 “Now in the area of sustainability of the presidential amnesty programme, it’s a programme that only the Federal Government has been responsible for managing since 2009.

 “It is an extremely expensive programme but (it is responsible) for the peace which we are all enjoying now.

 “ I want to discuss the need for the states to also be involved in ensuring that they too come up with their own programme that will be more encompassing that will have their youths very well managed.

 “As an executive of a state, it is his (state governor) responsibility to ensure there is peace in the states (and to create) the platform for job opportunities for the people in the state and then to also ensure that people in the states go about their normal business.

 “ So I think the states should also be more involved in ensuring that they establish the enabling environment to allow for peace, stability and development in the various states.’’